Gilwyad/mailnesia.com/markdown-pages/privacy-policy.markdown

 Your information, whether public or private, will not be sold, exchanged, transferred, or given to any other company for any reason whatsoever, without your consent, other than for the express purpose of delivering the purchased product or service requested.

+The visitor activity is available in each mailbox settings page for the following reasons:

+ - to be able to verify if anyone else is using the mailbox other than you
+ - to help deter fraud.

 ## Security

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.